‘Resolve the problems of our deaths? Sounds like something from a bad movie. What problems?’ I queried, echoing the words of the Presence.

 ‘I would never have thought it of her.
 I mean, I can’t deny we were going through a rough patch, but—well—it’s a big step from not exactly being love’s young dream to murdering your spouse.

 ‘I have never believed that she killed me.
 She could easily have left me for another man—which I could have believed, and probably deserved.
 In fact, I was fairly sure there was another man.
 She was seeing someone, I know she was.
 But she would never have killed me.
-Even if she did—which she didn’t—what use did executing her for my death serve?
+Even if she did—which she didn’t—what use did it serve to execute her for my death?
 Would it bring me back?
 No!
 Would it deter others from killing?
 No, of course it wouldn’t.
 So what was the purpose of that particularly ridiculous exercise?
 Why h—hang her?’

-His voice broke and failed, fading away abruptly as his emotions overcame him and the rest of us could only listen and wait in shocked silence to see if he would say more.
+His voice broke and failed as his emotions overcame him, and the rest of us could wait in shocked silence to see if he would say more.

 ‘I met her—you know, when she—er—died.
 I went to receive her.
-She chose to go straight into her Rest–didn’t want to speak to me at all.
+She chose to go straight into her Rest—didn’t want to speak to me at all.
 She was angry—as if it was all my fault.
 I couldn’t believe it.
-She just wouldn’t say anything to me.’
+She just wouldn’t say anything to me.
+Not one word.’